GoogleCloudPlatform/bank-of-anthos/.github/prod-cluster/README.md

 This directory contains extra deploy manifests for configuring a domain name/static IP to point to an Bank of Anthos deployment running in GKE and for setting up Cloud Armor.

-_Note: before moving forward, the Bank of Anthos apps should already be deployed [on the bank-of-anthos-release GKE cluster](../..#quickstart-gke)._
+_Note: before moving forward, the Bank of Anthos apps should already be deployed in the GKE cluster._

 Create the static public IP address:
 ```